Floodplain harvesting licensing

 The licensing process for floodplain harvesting first commenced in 2013 in accordance with the NSW Floodplain Harvesting Policy.
 As a result of the recommendations of the independent review of the department’s implementation of the policy, in 2020 a farm scale validation process was also carried out.
 The section below provides more information on that process.

 Section 57A of the Water Management Act 2000 (the Act) provides for special provisions relating to replacement floodplain harvesting access licences to be made in the Water Management (General) Regulation 2018 (the Regulation).
-Floodplain harvesting licences for the NSW Border Rivers and Gwydir Valleys were determined on 21 February 2022 in accordance with Part 2A of the Regulation, which establishes the eligibility criteria for a replacement floodplain harvesting access licence, the process that must be followed to determine the share component for a replacement floodplain harvesting access licence and how to determine the licence category that an eligible landholder will receive.
+Floodplain harvesting access licences for the NSW Border Rivers and Gwydir Valleys were determined on 21 February 2022 in accordance with Part 2A of the Regulation, which establishes the eligibility criteria for a replacement floodplain harvesting access licence, the process that must be followed to determine the share component for a replacement floodplain harvesting access licence and how to determine the licence category that an eligible landholder will receive.

-For information on how the department has complied with requirements for determining replacement floodplain harvesting licences under the Regulation, refer to the fact sheet on Compliance with regulations for issuing licences PDF, 256.52 KB.
+For information on how the department has complied with requirements for determining replacement floodplain harvesting licences in the Barwon-Darling and Macquarie valleys under the Regulation, refer to the fact sheet (PDF, 168.7 KB).

 The licensing process for floodplain harvesting first commenced in 2013 in accordance with the NSW Floodplain Harvesting Policy.
 As a result of the recommendations of the independent review of the department’s implementation of the policy, in 2020 a farm scale validation process was also carried out.
 The section below provides more information on that process.

 Section 57A of the Water Management Act 2000 (the Act) provides for special provisions relating to replacement floodplain harvesting access licences to be made in the Water Management (General) Regulation 2018 (the Regulation).
-Floodplain harvesting licences for the NSW Border Rivers and Gwydir Valleys were determined on 21 February 2022 in accordance with Part 2A of the Regulation, which establishes the eligibility criteria for a replacement floodplain harvesting access licence, the process that must be followed to determine the share component for a replacement floodplain harvesting access licence and how to determine the licence category that an eligible landholder will receive.
+Floodplain harvesting access licences for the NSW Border Rivers and Gwydir Valleys were determined on 21 February 2022 in accordance with Part 2A of the Regulation, which establishes the eligibility criteria for a replacement floodplain harvesting access licence, the process that must be followed to determine the share component for a replacement floodplain harvesting access licence and how to determine the licence category that an eligible landholder will receive.

-For information on how the department has complied with requirements for determining replacement floodplain harvesting licences under the Regulation, refer to the fact sheet on Compliance with regulations for issuing licences PDF, 256.52 KB.
+For information on how the department has complied with requirements for determining replacement floodplain harvesting licences in the Barwon-Darling and Macquarie valleys under the Regulation, refer to the fact sheet (PDF, 168.7 KB).

 Farm scale validation